 To help those in the housing market, the magazine combines all the data from 120 neighborhoods and communities in the Portland metro area.
 Include in the story are median gross rent, crime statistics, parks, commuting information to include bus routes lines as well as the number of light rail/streetcar lines, and miles of bike lanes.

-Another place to start your search for a rentals is Next Portland.
+Another place to start your search for a rental is Next Portland.
 The site is dedicated to making it easier to discover what’s being built in Portland.
 The site includes multi-family residential, retail, cultural buildings, educational building, hotel and other large projects.
-Also included are new buildings, and major alterations / additions to old buildings.
-We do not include single family residential, tenant improvements, or minor alterations / additions.
+Also included are new buildings and major alterations/additions to old buildings.
+We do not include single family residential, tenant improvements, or minor alterations/additions.

-- City of Portland Neighborhood Information There are 95 officially recognized Portland, Oregon neighborhoods.
+- City of Portland Neighborhood Information There is 95 officially recognized Portland, Oregon neighborhoods.
 Each is represented by a volunteer-based neighborhood association which serves as a liaison between residents of the neighborhood and the city government, as coordinated by the city’s Office of Neighborhood Involvement (ONI).
-You will find the following at city website: directory of contacts for neighborhood association, business district associations, map of the 95 neighborhoods, individual map of each neighborhood association, and links to neighborhood associations websites.
+You will find the following at the city website: directory of contacts for neighborhood associations, business district associations, a map displaying all the 95 neighborhoods, a map of each neighborhood association, and links to neighborhood associations websites.